allanchua101/node-gateways/001_Setup/README.md

 npm install -g express-gateway
 ```

-#### Create a folder where you want to host your project using gateway scaffolder from step 1.
+#### Run express gateway scaffolder on the directory where you cloned the downstream services.

 ```sh
 eg gateway create